Gospel of Mary: Interpretation

 The Gospel of Mary is often interpreted as a Gnostic text.
 According to Pheme Perkins, on the basis of thirteen works she has analyzed, the Gospel follows a format similar to other known Gnostic dialogues which contain a revelation discourse framed by narrative elements.
-The dialogues are generally concerned with the idea of the Savior as reminder to human beings of their bond with God and true identity, as well as the realization of the believer that redemption consists of the return to God and liberty from matter after death.
+The dialogues are generally concerned with the idea of Jesus Christ as reminder to human beings of their bond with God and true identity, as well as the realization of the believer that redemption consists of the return to God and liberty from matter after death.
 The Gospel of Mary contains two of these discourses (7:1–9:4 and 10:10–17:7) including addresses to New Testament figures (Peter, Mary, Andrew and Levi) and an explanation of sin as adultery (encouragement toward an ascetic lifestyle) which also suit a Gnostic interpretation.
-Scholars also say that the fifth-century Coptic version of the Gospel is part of the Berlin Codex along with the Apocryphon of John and The Sophia of Jesus Christ which are typically viewed as Gnostic texts.
-However, while many scholars take for granted the Gnostic character of the Gospel of Mary, the Gnostic beliefs concerning creation theory and the Demiurge that would suggest an extreme dualism in the creation is not present in the portions currently retrieved.
+Scholars also say that the fifth-century Coptic version of the Gospel is part of the Berlin Codex along with the Apocryphon of John and The Sophia of Jesus Christ which are typically viewed as Gnostic texts; however, while many scholars take for granted the Gnostic character of the Gospel of Mary, the Gnostic beliefs concerning creation theory and the Demiurge that would suggest an extreme dualism in the creation are not present in the portions currently retrieved.

 According to Bart Ehrman, "Mary (Magdalene) is accorded a high status among the apostles of Jesus."
-Levi actually acknowledges that Jesus loved her more than he loved all of the other apostles.
+Peter actually acknowledges that Jesus loved her more than he loved all of the other apostles.
 Mary said she had a conversation with Jesus, and Andrew and Peter questioned this.
 "Four pages are lost from the manuscript", so there is really no way for anyone to know exactly what happened.

-De Boer (2004), however, suggests that the Gospel of Mary should not be read as a Gnostic specific text, but that it is to be "interpreted in the light of a broader Christian context".
-She argues that the Gospel stems from a monistic view of creation rather than the dualistic one central to Gnostic theology and also that the Gospel’s views of both Nature and an opposite nature are more similar to Jewish, Christian, and Stoic beliefs.
+De Boer (2004) suggests that the Gospel of Mary should not be read as a Gnostic specific text, but that it is to be "interpreted in the light of a broader Christian context".
+She argues that the Gospel stems from a monistic view of creation rather than the dualistic one central to Gnostic theology and also that the Gospel's views of both Nature and an opposite nature are more similar to Jewish, Christian, and Stoic beliefs.
 She suggests that the soul is not to be freed from Powers of Matter, but rather from the powers of the opposite nature.
-She also says that the Gospel’s main purpose is to encourage fearful disciples to go out and preach the gospel.
+She also says that the Gospel's main purpose is to encourage fearful disciples to go out and preach the gospel.